Cordtus/ibc-apps/docs/v7-expert-questions.md

 ### Version Matrix Issues

 45. **Mixed version support**: Current implementations span v8-v10.
-What v7-specific patterns exist that differ from these versions?
+What v7-specific logic exist that differ from these versions?

-46. **Deprecated patterns**: Are there patterns in current implementations that won't work with v7?
+46. **Deprecated logic**: Are there logic in current implementations that won't work with v7?

 47. **Import path compatibility**: Will v7 use different import paths that require code changes?